Skip to content

 def load(cls, config_path: str | None = None) -> AMXApplication

 Loads config.yml (default ~/.amx/config.yml), initialises the local SQLite history store, and constructs the search catalog.
-This is the standard entry point.
+This is the single canonical entry point.

 from amx.core import AMXApplication